Emmotes/ic_spoilers/docs/exclusivitydates.md

         </span>
     </span>
 </span>

 # Old Exclusives

 This is the list of recurring events that have had their exclusivity period end.
 This means their contents are available again.
+This list does not include platform giveaways.

 <span style="font-size:1.2em;">ⓘ</span> *Note: They're sorted by the date at which they stopped being exclusive - with the most recent at the bottom.
 Ties sort by start date.*